 8. Victim I – took a stylist’s shoes and did not return them (implying theft) [violation: defamation]

-Note: Based on previous reports, SM Entertainment’s artists account for many of these claims.
-B = Jang Wonyoung and C = Starship Entertainment (summary mentioned B’s agency is C).
+Note: Based on other reports, B = Jang Wonyoung and C = Starship Entertainment (summary mentioned B’s agency is C).
+SM Entertainment’s artists account for many of these claims (E-H = aespa, I = EXO Suho).

 On May 24, the Incheon District Prosecutors’ Office Criminal Division 1 announced the court accepted the prosecutors’ request for the seizure of some of Sojang’s assets.